project-hatohol/HAPI-2.0-Specification/en/README.md

 ***Result(result)***

-Receive result as result object value whether sent data has been updated.
-Look at the [[Values](#user-content-putresult)].
+Caller receives result as a result object value whether sent data has been updated.
+Refer to the [[Values](#user-content-putresult)].

 ```json
 {